 About The Author: Rollo Tomassi is one of the most popular figures of the manosphere.

 He is the author of one of the most popular red pill books called, just like his blog, “The Rational Male“.

-Tomassi defines himself in “Preventive Medicine Volume 2” as “a student of life just as much as you are, and as such, I understand the value of knowing that I know nothing”.
+Tomassi defines himself in “Preventive Medicine Volume 2” as “a student of life just as much as you are” and, he adds, “as such, I understand the value of knowing that I know nothing”.

 #1.
 This Is Hypergamy In A Nutshell